westbrookdaniel/palm/README.md

 Both JSX and tagged template literals are supported.

-There is also a extra small version built to `/dist/index.min.js` which is minified (unlike the rest of the modules, since it's expected you will use a bundler), although it does not include JSX support.
+There is also a extra small version at `/dist/index.min.js` which is minified (unlike the rest of the modules, since it's expected you will use a bundler), although it does not include JSX support.
 This version also includes the global `Palm` with the properties `renderHtml`, `useMount`, `useRef` and `html`, so you can easily use this without a bundler.

+Try it out with `https://unpkg.com/@westbrookdaniel/palm/dist/index.min.js` (only ~100 bytes)

+Otherwise install the package normally using your package manager (e.g. `npm install @westbrookdaniel/palm`)

 If using JSX, add `"jsx": "react-jsx", "jsxImportSource": "@westbrookdaniel/palm"` to your tsconfig.json.